chanikkyasaai/chanikkyasaai/README.md

 ---

 ### Foreword
-_"In this modern era, being a jack of all trades is more valuable than being a master of one, and I am that jack."_
+_In this modern era, being a jack of all trades is more valuable than being a master of one, and I am that jack._

 I love exploring new tools, languages, and frameworks.
 My goal is to build scalable, impactful tech solutions and contribute to cutting-edge projects.